Sandi Taylor Counselling & Consulting

 • Financial specialist

-• Resolving issues outside court
+• Resolving issues outside of court whenever possible

-• Communicating openly and with respect
+• Communicating openly and respectfully

 • Keeping negotiations confidential

-• Disclosing all relevant information promptly
+• Promptly disclosing all relevant information

 Participation Agreement (Collaborative Coaching) (pdf)Download

-Copyright © 2024 Sandi Taylor Counselling & Consulting - All Rights Reserved.
+Copyright © 2026 Sandi Taylor Counselling & Consulting - All Rights Reserved.

-Powered by GoDaddy
+Powered by

 This website uses cookies.